-- Residents wishing to report a dead deer on the road need to call one of the following agencies, and provide them with the exact location and any other pertinent information to help in their retrieval efforts:
+- Residents wishing to report a dead deer on the road need to call one of the following agencies, and provide them with the exact location (and any other pertinent information) to aide in the retrieval efforts:

 The following roads in Lancaster Township are State Roads:

 - East Orange Street

 - New Danville Pike